fairanswers/fair_flow_example/README.md

 For the other tasks, we can use the built-in activities.
 Making simple decisions, comparing strings, and string manipulation can be handled by the Command activity.
 This activity runs a snippet of custom python code that you describe in your process.  **Note:**  Running custom code that your users type in is a security risk that we won't get into here.

-# Features:

-*  Modular design
-*  Conditional logic
-*  Graphical Components
-*  Easy to save and analyze

-# Behind the scenes
-FairBPM communicates jobs and processes in a language known as [DOT](https://www.graphviz.org/).
-DOT describes activities as nodes, and decisions as lines.
-This way, we can easily describe what needs to be done.

-If you'll look at the chores example above, you can see there are a set of nodes (feed_dog, needs_water,...), a blank line, and then a list of relationships between the nodes.
-This is how DOT files work.
-You can add all the extra key/value pairs you need, and it's still valid DOT format, whether DOT uses that pair or not.
-This flexibility lets us use it for our processes.

-For each activity there are a list of key/value pairs [inside brackets] that give you the name of the activity.
-These correspond to the class names that get run for every activity.

-If you'll look at the is_first_of_month node, the name is Command, and it has a "command" key with a value of "me.returned=True".
-This string is actually __python__ code that gets run for this activity.
-This is dangerous in the hands of hackers so you'll need to be careful.

-# What's Missing?
-The big thing that users need (but the library doesn't) is a Graphical User Interface.
-This is a graphical language, and it needs a reliable interface for the users to use.
-Otherwise, they'll be POSTing dot strings to services, and we can do better than that.

-Luckily, Graphviz has been around for decades, so there are parsers for it in just about any language you'd want to use.

-In order to be a helpful tool for non-programmers, we'll need a snazzy front end that makes it easy to:
-*  Declare nodes and Edges (and their attributes)
-*  Use the RESTful interface to CRUD processes
-I took a first cut at a front-end and put it up at http://github.com/fairanswers/fair_flow_example .
-Download and run it, if you haven't already, and try it out.

 # Installation